What is a Wireless Repeater?

 A wireless repeater is a device which extends the range of an existing wireless network.
 Instead of adding a new access point, a repeater is used to maintain the same wireless network name (SSID).
 The repeater simply regenerates the radio signals it receives from the main access point.
 In this way the wireless repeater acts as a relay between the router and distant wireless-enabled devices that the router would not otherwise be able to reach.
 All this is achieved wirelessly, with the repeater only needing a power source to function.
 Alternative names commonly used for a wireless repeater are wireless range extender, wireless range expander, network extender and network repeater.

-Wireless repeaters are rarely found as the sole function of a wireless device.
-Usually the same device can be configured as a wireless access point, bridge or repeater (the ZyXEL WAP3205 is a great representative, able to function as an access point, wireless repeater or wireless bridge).
-However, some manufacturers do have devices that behave specifically as repeaters (their advantage usually being that they are extremely easy to set up).
+Wireless devices that can only act as wireless repeaters are somewhat rare.
+In most cases, the same device can be configured as a wireless access point, bridge or repeater (the Securifi Almond is a great example, able to act as an access point, wireless repeater or wireless bridge).
+There are, however, a few manufacturers that have specialized wireless repeater devices (their advantage usually being that they are extremely easy to set up – price and power are often not major factors).
 One great such dedicated repeater is the Linksys RE1000 Wireless-N Range Extender.

 Do I need a Wireless Repeater?